nitaybz/homebridge-switcher-platform/README.md

 #### Water Valve
 Choosing `"accessoryType": "valve"` will give you the possibility to control your auto-shutdown time from the Home app and therefore affect the time the device will be on before forcing shutdown.

-~~You should be **AWARE** that changing the duration time in HomeKit will affect in changing your auto-shutdown time in Switcher which will of course affect the auto-shutdown time even when you turn the device manually.~~

 Since version 3, The plugin manage it's own "Auto Shutdown" duration.
 Now you are able to set any amount of time between 1 minute to 23:59 hours.
 Next time you'll turn on the switcher from the Home App it will be turned ON only for the amount of time you've set in HomeKit.